metomi/rose/sphinx/tutorial/cylc/furthertopics/retries.rst

        [[[job]]]
            execution retry delays = 5*PT6S

-This means that if the ``roll_doubles`` task fails, cylc expects to retry running it 5 times before finally failing.
+This means that if the ``roll_doubles`` task fails, Cylc expects to retry running it 5 times before finally failing.
 Each retry will have a delay of 6 seconds.

-We can apply multiple retry periods with the ``execution retry delays`` setting by separating them with commas, for example the following line would tell cylc to retry a task four times, once after 15 seconds, then once after 10 minutes, then once after one hour then once after three hours.
+We can apply multiple retry periods with the ``execution retry delays`` setting by separating them with commas, for example the following line would tell Cylc to retry a task four times, once after 15 seconds, then once after 10 minutes, then once after one hour then once after three hours.